Acceptance of Grant Offer and Effective Date

 responsibilities set out in this MoU;

 applicable laws and standards including EU procurement rules,

 competition law, data protection and freedom of information legislation;

-Spread learning – enable lessons on how to design a successful pilot and
+– enable lessons on how to design a successful pilot

 MANAGEMENT & GOVERNANCE

-24. The Accountable Manager employed by the Combined Authority will be
+25. The Accountable Manager acting on behalf of the Combined Authority will be

-accountable for the delivery of the outcomes of the pilot and for the appropriate
+accountable for the delivery of the objectives of the pilot and for the appropriate

 use of the initial and any subsequent grants.